 At the end of the day, the parties in Levy got exactly what they bargained for and the Levy holding should yield the same result for other contracting parties.
 If a contract provides for reciprocal prevailing party attorney’s fees, then the language of the contract shall control when those fees are awarded (provided that the contract and provision are legal).
 If, on the other hand, the contract provides for unilateral prevailing party attorney’s fees, then section 57.105(7) of the Florida Statutes will operate to make those fees reciprocal, but the language of the contract will still control when those fees are awarded (provided that the contract and provision are legal).
 In sum, there is no need to spend the next month staying up late to amend all of your agreements.
 The only reason Levy may give you pause is if you realize you included language in a contract that might limit an entitlement to fees, such as requiring the prevailing party to also prove that the losing party violated the agreement.

-Gregg I. Strock is an associate in the Miami office of Shutts & Bowen LLP, where he is a member of the Real Estate Practice Group.
+Gregg I. Strock is a Senior Associate in the Miami office of Shutts & Bowen LLP, where he is a member of the Real Estate Practice Group.

 Gregg concentrates his practice in real estate development and finance.
 He represents national and ...